 This month’s newsletter explores three essential wellsprings of resilience, well-being and equanimity: WISE GUIDES, WISE UNDERSTANDING, WISE SELF.
 May you find these reflections and resources resonant and useful.

 For over 30 years, Stephen and Ondrea Levine have served as Wise Guides to thousands of people coping with the bewilderment, pain and disorientation of losing someone they love to death, or of dying themselves.

-Last Saturday many people shared their experiences of being helped by the Levines at “The Heart That Holds It All: Transforming Loss, Death and Difficulty into Grace”, a benefit sponsored by Spirit Rock Meditation Center for these courageous and compassionate pioneers of conscious living and dying now facing serious health problems themselves.
+Last Saturday many people shared their experiences of being helped by the Levines at “The Heart That Holds It All: Transforming Loss, Death and Difficulty into Grace”, a benefit sponsored by Spirit Rock Meditation Center for the Levines, now facing serious health problems themselves.